aiven/aiven-docs/docs/platform/concepts/service_backups.md

 However, automatic backups for essential Apache Kafka® service configurations are offered through
 [configuration backups](/docs/products/kafka/concepts/configuration-backup), and they come at no extra cost.
-If the Apache Kafka® service is powered off/on or if any incidents lead to the cluster\'s failure, the configuration backup facilitates restoring your Apache Kafka® service to its previous state.
+If the Apache Kafka® service is powered off/on or if any incidents lead to the cluster's failure, the configuration backup facilitates restoring your Apache Kafka® service to its previous state.